Sec-CH-Prefers-Reduced-Transparency

 Secure context: This feature is available only in secure contexts (HTTPS), in some or all supporting browsers.

-The Sec-CH-Prefers-Reduced-Transparency user agent client hint request header indicates the user agent's preference for reduced transparency.
+The HTTP Sec-CH-Prefers-Reduced-Transparency request header is a user agent client hint that indicates the user agent's preference for reduced transparency.

 If a server signals to a client via the Accept-CH header that it accepts Sec-CH-Prefers-Reduced-Transparency, the client can then respond with this header to indicate the user's preference for reduced transparency.
 The server can send the client appropriately adapted content — for example, CSS or images — to reduce the transparency of the content.